mecid/mecid.github.io/_posts/2026-05-19-deprecating-your-own-convenience-api.md

 image: /public/swift.png
 ---

 Almost after every major update of iOS, we got new APIs that we use on the most recent platform but can’t use on the previous one.
-Usually, I solve this kind of thing by introducing my own convenience code that runs new APIs on the available versions and my custom implementation on old platform versions.
+Usually, I solve this kind of thing by introducing my own convenience code that runs new APIs on the available versions and my custom implementation or stubs on old platform versions.

 {% include friends.html %}